 We are about to enter into the three holiest days of the Christian calendar which are celebrated as one unbroken service.
-Many people, including a number of practicing Catholics, don't realize that Holy Thursday, Good Friday, and the Easter Vigil on Holy Saturday are the three holiest days in the year.
-These three days known as the Holy Triduum give us a wonderful opportunity to pray and reflect on Christ's Passion, death, and Resurrection.
+Many people, including a number of practicing Catholics, don't realize that beginning at sunset on Holy Thursday, through Good Friday, and the Easter Vigil on Holy Saturday into Easter Sunday are the three holiest days in the year.
+These three days, starting Thursday evening and going through Sunday evening are known as the Holy Triduum.
+They give us a wonderful opportunity to pray and reflect on Christ's Passion, death, and Resurrection.

 A Holy Week overview in two minutes: